besplago/nybolig-scrape/README.md

 ## Configuration
 Adjust the settings in the `config.json` file to customize the scraper behavior.
 You can find the configuration file [here](./config.json).
+**Note**: if `"include_images = true"`, the scraper will download all images.
+This can take a long time and consume a lot of disk space.

 ## Usage
 Once you've configured the settings, you can run the scraper using the following command: